 The King’s Choice, a Norwegian film nominated for an ‘Oscar’ this year, is soon to receive an international release.
-We explore the dramatic escape from Norway of King Haakon VII and his government during the Second World War, and his consistent refusal to give in to the occupying Nazi government…
+It charts the dramatic escape of King Haakon VII and his government during the Second World War, and his consistent refusal to give in to an occupying Nazi government, even in exile…

 This autumn critically acclaimed Norwegian film, The King’s Choice (Kongens Nei) will receive an international release, it’s already been nominated for Best Foreign Language Film at the ‘Oscars’.
 The King’s Choice tells the story of a – as its title would suggest -perilous choice placed upon the King of Norway in the aftermath the German invasion of 1940: whether to give in to Nazi demands, surrendering his country or urge the Norwegian people to keep fighting, and try to save it.

 Inspired by their monarch’s words, the Cabinet did not agree to the terms.
 Nils Hjelmtveit, then minister of education, wrote afterwards that King Haakon “came to us like a great man, just and forceful; a leader in these fateful times to our country.”
 Bräuer was contacted and NRK (the Norwegian national broadcasting company) aired the government’s rejection, calling on Norwegians to resist the invasion for as long as possible.
 Furious, Hitler sent squadrons of Luftwaffe bombers to Nybergsund in an attempt to root out and destroy the unyielding king and his government.
 Just sixteen miles away, a neutral Sweden informed the king that, should he attempt to cross the border, he would be “detained and incarcerated”.
 It was a heartbreaking betrayal but, if anything, it made Haakon and his government even more determined to struggle on.
 Fleeing Nybergsund, they took cover first in a forest then continued north to Molde.
 Finally, German advances forced them onto HMS Glasgow, which took them on to Tromsø, where they remained until British forces were persuaded to withdraw and concentrate their efforts on France.